Dal

 Flavor Profile

-Cumin, coriander, and turmeric create a warm, slightly bitter undertone
+Cumin, coriander, turmeric, and fenugreek create warming, slightly bitter aromatic notes

 Seasonality